uikit/uikit-site/docs/pages/flex.md

 ## Direction modifiers

 These classes define the axis that flex items are placed on and their direction.
-By default, items run horizontally from left to right.
+By default, items run horizontally from left to right as does the `.uk-flex-row` class.

 | Class                     | Description                                               |
 |---------------------------|-----------------------------------------------------------|